Frequently asked questions

 AST (aspartate aminotransferase) and ALT (alanine aminotransferase) are 2 enzymes found primarily in the liver.
 When a blood test shows sustained higher than normal levels of AST and ALT, it can indicate a problem with the liver, such as MASH.

-If your bloodwork shows consistently elevated/increased liver enzymes such as AST or ALT, don't hesitate to ask your health care professional about whether you should be screened.
+If your bloodwork shows consistently elevated/increased liver enzymes, such as AST or ALT, don't hesitate to ask your health care professional about whether you should be screened.

-Learn more about the MASH screening process.
+Learn more about how AST and ALT are used in the MASH screening process.

 What are the early warning signs and symptoms of MASH?

-• Type 2 diabetes
+• Type 2 diabetes or prediabetes

 • Obesity